RobertGawron/CosmicRayDetector/README.md

 <img src="./Documentation/Diagrams/ArchitectureOverview.svg"  width="100%">

-## Overwiew of the mechanical design
+## Mechanical design

 ![render of the device](./Documentation/Pictures/render_31_10_2020.png)

-* 3D printed parts were created in OpenSCAD.
-* KiCad component models were done in FreeCAD, because it's default tool for that.
-* KiCad PCBs were exported using FreeCAD to .scad files.
-It was the only way I found to import KiCad files to OpenSCAD.
+On the center of above image is visible a grid of 4x4 Geiger tubes.
+On the left and right sie are PCBs connected to GM Tubes, those PCB contains of A/D converters and are connected to FPGA board visible on top left side of the image.
+On the right side is visible a stack of PCBs, those are connected to GM tubes, and high voltage generator, that is visible on top right side.
+In front of the image, on the left is visible a PCB of a display.

-Parts for 3D printing were done in FreeCAD.
+Parts for 3D printing and model of the whole device were designed in OpenSCAD.
+Above renderer was done in Blender.

 ## Hardware

-* PCB was designed in KiCAD.
-* [DC/Dc converter from this Geiger-Muller counter](https://github.com/RobertGawron/GeigerMullerCounter) is used as a source of high voltage.
+* [DC/DC converter from this Geiger-Muller counter](https://github.com/RobertGawron/GeigerMullerCounter) was used as a source of high voltage.
+* Geiger tube model is STS-5 (СTC-5)

+PCB was designed in KiCAD.

 ## Software

-* FPGA (Cyclone IV) firmware was written in verilog using QuartusLite as IDE.
+* FPGA (Cyclone IV) firmware will be written in verilog using QuartusLite as IDE.
 * [Setting up development environment on Windows ](https://github.com/RobertGawron/CosmicRayDetector/wiki/Setting-up-development-environment-on-Windows)